-If not enough impartial governors are available, we will seek panel members from the trustee board of the Queensmill Trust.
-In addition, to ensure full impartiality, we will appoint at least one panel member who is entirely independent of the Trust organisation.
+If not enough impartial governors are available, we will seek panel members from the trustee board.
+To ensure full impartiality, we will appoint at least one panel member who is entirely independent of the organisation.
 We will make sure the governors we source are suitably skilled and can demonstrate that they are independent and impartial.